Plates 1.9-1.12: The Ruins of Fountains Abbey

 Plate 1.10: Ecclesiӕ FONTANENSIS Facies Orientalis. / Sumptibus Societatis Antiquariӕ

-Plate 1.9: The old stones of Fountains Abbey in Skeldale, three miles from Ripon in the county of Yorkshire, just as they appear today at Lybem.
-This monastery was once most famous for the thirteen Brothers, who had separated from the monks of the Abbey of St Mary, York in order to cultivate a more austere life.
-Archbishop Thurstan founded [the Abbey] to receive them in 1132.
-But, with such meager resources, they could first only lodge themselves under a leafy elm tree.
-[They were] entirely without resources, struggling with poverty.
-St Bernard immediately adopted them into the Cistercian order, under whose Rule they gained ample resources, [namely] 473 farms.
+Plate 1.9: The remains of Fountains Abbey in Skeldale, three miles from Ripon in the county of Yorkshire, just as they are seen today in a southward view.
+In 1132 Archbishop Thurstan founded this once most famous monastery in order to receive 13 brothers who had retired from the monks of the Abbey of St. Mary, York to practice a more austere lifestyle.
+But because their resources were so meager that, at first, they had no lodging except under a leafy elm and they were struggling with a great lack of all things, St. Bernard straightaway adopted them into the Cistercian Order, under whose rule they eventually obtained ample wealth, 473 farms.
 They had given that estimate[d figure] in rents annually to Henry VIII, the Suppressor [of the Monasteries] himself.

 Plate 1.10: East side of Fountains Abbey Church.

-Plate 1.12: Southwestern view of Fountains Abbey from the hill commonly known as Wakeman Tower.
+Plate 1.12: Southward view of Fountains Abbey from the hill commonly known as Wakeman Tower.

 The end of Fountains as a working monastery came with the general suppression of English monasteries in November 1539.
 Unlike some other monastic sites, the abbey buildings at Fountains were not immediately dismantled at the Dissolution, because Henry VIII intended to create a new bishopric with jurisdiction over Richmondshire and parts of Lancashire.
 This temporarily saved the buildings from ruin and accounts in part for why so much remained to be recorded in 1722.
-By October 1540, however, the sale of the abbey was completed and the buildings began to be dismantled and its stained glass and lead dispersed, leaving the building without roofing or complete walls.
+By October 1540, however, the sale of the abbey was completed and the buildings began to be dismantled.
+The stained glass and lead were dispersed, leaving the abbey church without roofing or complete walls.
 Because its new owner—Sir Richard Gresham—did not rebuild Fountains or transform it into a residence, it was saved from further ruin through domestication.
-To the north side of the abbey precinct, a new residence—Fountains Hall—was begun in the early seventeenth century based upon the designs of Robert Smythson, using some stone from the abbey ruins, but it is notably not represented in any of the engravings (Newman 2015, 47-57).
+To the north side of the abbey precinct, a new residence—Fountains Hall—was begun in the early seventeenth century based upon the designs of Robert Smythson, using some stone from the abbey ruins.
+Notably, Fountains Hall is not represented in any of the engravings (Newman 2015, 47-57).

-Inheriting the Studley Royal estate on his father’s death in 1742, William Aislabie (1700-1781) continued the landscaping of the lower Skell valley and bought the Fountains estate in 1768 for the immense sum of £16,000.
+Inheriting the Studley Royal estate upon the death of his father, John Aislabie, William Aislabie (1700-1781) continued the landscaping of the lower Skell valley and bought the Fountains estate in 1768 for the immense sum of £16,000.
 He sought to redesign the gardens in keeping with contemporary picturesque taste of Lancelot “Capability” Brown (1716-1783).
-Aislabie’s approach to the abbey was unusual: rather than destroying parts of the building to enhance its aesthetic effect, Aislabie cleared the site of ex-situ fabric and overgrown greenery to expose the structure of the building for speculation.
+The younger Aislabie’s approach to the abbey was unusual: rather than destroying parts of the building to enhance its aesthetic effect, he cleared away ex-situ fabric and overgrown greenery to expose the structure of the building for speculation.
 Fountains was no longer conceived as a ruin at the end of a vista but was brought into the garden itself, as part of an informal arrangement of lawns framed by trees.
 Aislabie’s approach to the gardens, to Fountains Abbey, and to the integration of the two, received considerable critical attention in the eighteenth and nineteenth centuries as a key monument in the shaping of the picturesque aesthetic (Thompson 2011).
 A full account of the gardens and garden buildings has recently been provided by Mark Newman (2015).

-The minutes of th Society of Antiquaries of London (SAL) for 1721-22 record details of the images’ conception.
+The minutes of the Society of Antiquaries of London (SAL) for 1721-22 record the origins of the four prints included here.
 On 7 June 1721, Roger Gale displayed drawings of Fountains by Dr. Johnston of York at a meeting of the SAL (SAL Minutes I.45).
 It may be that these images were not approved by the Society, because on 7 Feb 1723 “Mr Roger Gale brought four drawings of Fountains Abby Yorkshire drawn by Mr [Samuel and/or Nathaniel] Buck which were ordered to be Engraven and Mr Vertue was desir’d to take care thereof” (I.83).
-These drawings became the Vetusta Monumenta plates.
-Forming a visual survey of the property from its four cardinal points, the drawings were conceived in the tradition of the brothers Bucks’ contemporary views, which frequently took advantage of surrounding promontories to offer both bird’s eye views and perpendicular elevations.
+These drawings became the Vetusta Monumenta plates, as well as the Bucks' own engraving, The South View of the Ruins of Fountains Abbey, which was published after 1726 and diverged slightly from the image presented on Plate 1.9 (Buck 1726-39, 1.8).
+Forming a visual survey of the property from its four cardinal points, the drawings were conceived in the tradition of the brothers Buck's contemporary views, which frequently took advantage of surrounding promontories to offer both bird’s eye views and perpendicular elevations.
 Also typical of the Bucks’ contemporary work, the emphasis is on the location of the buildings within their natural surroundings and atmospheric conditions.
 The format of the Bucks’ four-image survey of Fountains was not repeated in Vetusta Monumenta, thus underscoring the experimental nature of the first volume.
-By 22 May 1723 George Vertue, had to hand proofs of the images (I.88).
+By 22 May 1723 George Vertue had in hand proofs of these plates (SAL Minutes I.88).
 Conceived in 1722, the four views thus record the abbey in the midst of the first landscaping campaign as evidenced by some of the youthful foliage described as "Young Ash Trees" (Plate 1.11).

 As elsewhere in Vetusta Monumenta, the attention of the SAL was drawn to ancient monuments by contemporary works of restoration or destruction, and we may surmise that the contemporary gardening works were an impetus to record the buildings as they stood, and an impetus to omit later structures like Fountains Hall.
-Conceived during Aislabie’s engagement in the South Sea Bubble which netted (and lost) him a considerable fortune, it is difficult to separate his work on the landscape upon which le lavished money, from public perception of the event.
-John Aislabie (1670-1742) returned to Studeley from incarceration and scandal in 1721, a period which marked a halt in progress between 1720-23.
+Conceived during John Aislabie’s engagement in the South Sea Bubble which netted (and lost) him a considerable fortune, the landscaping work on which he lavished money is difficult to separate from the public perception of this event.
+Aislabie returned to Studley from incarceration and scandal in 1721, a period which marked a halt in progress between 1720-23.
 In Mark Newman’s words, “Studley’s gardens seem to have become inextricably linked to public perceptions of Aislabie as early as September 1718” (2015, 92).
 Understood in these terms, we may detect an early ethical commentary on modern “restorations,” which increasingly became a subject of critique and debate by antiquaries in the later eighteenth century.

 Coppack, Glyn.
 2004.
 Fountains Abbey: The Cistercians in Northern England.
 Stroud: Tempus.